From Casetext: Smarter Legal Research

 A. The Present-Tense Agreement to be Married

-If Judy's account were credited, it supplied evidence of a present-tense agreement to be married.
-Judy represented that on May 9, Douglas told her "let's be common law married," and she answered "OK."
-Those words are capable of "inescapably and unambiguously imply[ing] that an agreement was being entered into to become" spouses at that very moment.
+[10] If Judy’s account were credited, it supplied evidence of a present-tense agreement to be married.
+Judy represented that on May 9, Douglas told her "let’s be common law married," and she answered "OK."
+Those words are capable of "inescapably and unambiguously implying] that an agreement was being entered into to become" spouses at that very moment.
 Gill, 206 A.3d at 875.
-When somebody says "let's be married"-like when they say "let's be going" or "let's be rational"-that at least facially appears to be an entreaty to do something right then and there.
-While the context obviously matters a great deal, the context here supports Judy's claim that, in light of the parties' years-long romantic relationship, their engagement, and Judy's cold feet, that conversation was an agreement to seal the deal.
-So a reasonable factfinder could conclude that (1) Douglas's "let's be common law married" stated his intention not to wait any longer and to presently cement their anticipated marriage, and (2) Judy's agreement to that entreaty then manifested her mutual assent to that intention.
+When somebody says "let’s be married"—like when they say "let’s be going" or "let’s be rational"—that at least facially appears to be an entreaty to do something right then and there.
+While the context obviously matters a great deal, the context here supports Judy’s claim that, in light of the parties’ years-long romantic relationship, their engagement, and Judy’s cold feet, that conversation was an agreement to seal the deal.
+So a reasonable factfinder could conclude that (1) Douglas’s "let’s be common law married" stated his intention not to wait any longer and to presently cement their anticipated marriage, and (2) Judy’s agreement to that entreaty then manifested her mutual assent to that intention.
 While Douglas and Judy did not have any traditional ceremony at that point, or exchange any vows, there is no "set formula" for how parties must manifest their mutual assent to be married in the moment.
 Coates, 622 A.2d at 27.

 "Let's be married," while quite the stilted phrase, is similar to a more familiar one: "let's be friends."
 Now, if a stranger walks up to you on the street and says "let’s be friends," and you agree, it is far from clear that you become friends in that moment as opposed to having made a commitment to become friends over time.
 Similarly, if a long-term romantic partner sits you down and says, "let's just be friends," and you agree, that poses its own uncertainties as to whether you have become friends (though your romantic relationship seems to have come to an end).
 We can save such questions for the philosophers, because here we are concerned only with what a reasonable factfinder might conclude.
 And the relevant context is that Judy and Douglas were in a years-long romantic relationship, while living together, and in Judy's telling the couple was already engaged to be married at the time of the May 9 conversation and Douglas was trying to dissuade her from calling the whole thing off.
 In that context, a reasonable factfinder could surely conclude that "let’s be common law married" manifested a concrete intention to solidify their marriage right then and there.

 Consider East v.
 East, for example.
 536 A.2d 1103 (D.C.
 1988).
-In that case, the trial court found that a man named Paul became common law married to his long-time partner, Margaret, when, "at a dinner party," he purportedly declared: "From here on in, Margaret and I are married," and the couple lived together thereafter.
+In that case, the trial court found that a man named Paul became common law married to his longtime partner, Margaret, when, "at a dinner party," he purportedly declared: "From here on in, Margaret and I are married," and the couple lived together thereafter.
 Id. at 1104.
 Paul denied making any such statement; he testified that Margaret told guests that they had been married "by a justice of the peace" earlier that day, and he did not correct that falsehood "to avoid the embarrassment of revealing that Margaret was lying."
 Id. at 1104.
-But the trial court credited Margaret's account of the conversation, and we upheld its determination that a common law marriage existed where Paul's disputed declaration was in the present tense.
+But the trial court credited Margaret’s account of the conversation, and we upheld its determination that a common law marriage existed where Paul’s disputed declaration was in the present tense.
 Id. at 1106.
-In doing so, we explained that "[t]he best evidence of an express agreement [to be married] is the testimony of the parties," and that when the parties disagree about what that agreement was, the case properly came down to "the trial court's judgment as to the credibility of the witnesses."
-Id. at 1106 &n.2 (internal quotation marks omitted).
+In doing so, we explained that "[t]he best evidence of an express agreement [to be married] is the testimony of the parties," and that when the parties disagree about what that agreement was, the case properly came down to "the trial court’s judgment as to the credibility of the witnesses."
+Id. at 1106 & n.2 (internal quotation marks omitted).

-Our opinion in East did not say whether any of the untold number of guests at the dinner party testified-it appears not, because that would bear mentioning- nor does it specify how, exactly, Margaret apparently manifested her mutual assent to Paul's declaration.
+Our opinion in East did not say whether any of the untold number of guests at the dinner party testified—it appears not, because that would bear mentioning—nor does it specify how, exactly, Margaret apparently manifested her mutual assent to Paul's declaration.

-The lesson from East is that when two parties offer contradictory testimony about whether they expressly entered into a common law marriage, and about what words were spoken between them, that dispute will almost invariably come down to the respective credibility of the parties that must be assessed at a trial.
+[11] The lesson from East is that when two parties offer contradictory testimony about whether they expressly entered into a common law marriage, and about what words were spoken between them, that dispute will almost invariably come down to the respective credibility of the parties that must be assessed at a trial.
 Vanishingly few cases are fit for summary judgment where one of the would-be married parties indicates they will testify to what is, on its face, a present-tense mutual agreement to be married.
-Summary judgment will typically be appropriate only when there is no evidence of such an agreement, or truly irrefutable evidence to the contrary.
+Summary judg- ment will typically be appropriate only when there is no evidence of such an agreement, or truly irrefutable evidence to the contrary.
 See, e.g., Yeh v.
 Hnath, 294 A.3d 1081, 1085-86 (D.C.
 2023) (grant of summary judgment, unchallenged on appeal, was based on fact that "Yeh had failed to present any evidence of an express, present-tense mutual agreement," and had stated under oath in another case that "she did not consider herself married").
-Because the trial court ruled as a matter of law without the benefit of hearing the parties' testimony, it was not in a position to assess which of them testified more credibly regarding the purported May 9 conversation.
+Because the trial court ruled as a matter of law without the benefit of hearing the parties’ testimony, it was not in a position to assess which of them testified more credibly regarding the purported May 9 conversation.

 There may be times when one party's testimony will be "inherently incredible" in the sense that it could be "disproved as a matter of logic."
-Slater-El v.
-United States, 142 A.3d 530, 539 (D.C.
+Slater-El v United States, 142 A.3d 530, 539 (D.C.
 2016) (internal quotation marks omitted) (describing the circumstances under which a court can find witness testimony inherently incredible); see also Stewart v.
-District of Columbia, 290 A.3d 937, 94243 (D.C.
-2023) (per curiam) (describing the "rarely met standard" where one party's testimony "is blatantly contradicted by the record, so that no reasonable jury could believe it," for example by "a video tape that quite clearly demonstrates the falsity of a statement." (cleaned up)).
+District of Columbia, 290 A.3d 937, 942-43 (D.C.
+2023) (per curiam) (describing the "rarely met standard" where one party’s testimony "is blatantly contradicted by the record, so that no reasonable jury could believe it," for example by "a video tape that quite clearly demonstrates the falsity of a statement." (cleaned up)).
 But Judy's account was not inherently incredible, and Douglas had no smoking gun evidence that contradicted it.
-Douglas's best evidence was probably (1) the text message in which Judy directed Douglas to send an email to a realtor asking about "the different title ownerships for unmarried couples" in June 2019, (2) the fact that he and Judy did not broadly hold themselves out as married after May 9, and (3) Judy's July reference, in an email to Tiffany & Co., to an "engagement ring" they purchased.
+Douglas's best evidence was probably (1) the text message in which Judy directed Douglas to send an email to a realtor asking about "the different title ownerships for unmarried couples" in June 2019, (2) the fact that he and Judy did not broadly hold themselves out as married after May 9, and (3) Judy’s July reference, in an email to Tiffany & Co., to an "engagement ring" they purchased.
 But if we draw all inferences in Judy's favor, as we must at this stage, that evidence is easy enough to reconcile with Judy's account: First, Judy knew that the couple did not yet have legal documentation memorializing their marriage in June 2019, so perhaps she simply wanted to get her name on the deed as though they were unmarried to avoid any dispute later on (so much for that).
 Second, perhaps Judy wanted to keep their marriage under wraps for a short period until they could celebrate it at the "surprise wedding party" later in the fall.
 Third, as Judy explained, the ring that Judy and Douglas had purchased from Tiffany & Co. was marketed as an engagement ring, as distinct from a wedding band.
 And as discussed below in part II.B., Judy presented plenty of her own evidence that the parties were in fact married.

-There is only one case where this court has upheld a grant of summary judgment despite one party's willingness to testify to a present tense mutual agreement to be married plus subsequent cohabitation, and it points in Judy's favor.
+There is only one case where this court has upheld a grant of summary judgment despite one party’s willingness to testify to a present tense mutual agreement to be married plus subsequent cohabitation, and it points in Judy’s favor.
 In Coates, Coates testified that his (then-deceased) longtime partner asked him "to come live with her, and make our home together as long as we both shall live, until death do us part."
-622 A.2d at 26 n.1.
-We held that these, coupled with Coates's agremeent, were indeed "words of present agreement" to be married, but nonetheless upheld a grant of summary judgment against Coates for the discrete legal reason that the words were "spoken at a time when Coates was already married" to somebody else.
-Id.
-We have since held that Coates's legal analysis on that point was wrong, and that a present tense agreement to be married may be effectual even if some legal impediment precluded the marriage at the time, so long as the impediment is later lifted and the cohabitation continues.
+622 A 2d at 26 n.1.
+We held that these, coupled with Coates’s agreement, were indeed "words of present agreement" to be married, but nonetheless upheld a grant of summary judgment against Coates for the discrete legal reason that the words were "spoken at a time when Coates was already married" to somebody else.
+Id We have since held that Coates’s legal analysis on that point was wrong, and that a present tense agreement to be married may be effectual even if some legal impediment precluded the marriage at the time, so long as the impediment is later lifted and the cohabitation continues.
 In re Estate of Jenkins, 290 A.3d 524, 531 (D.C.
 2023) (explaining that Coates contravened Thomas v.
 Murphy, 107 F.2d 268 (D.C.
 Cir.
 1939)).
 But that is neither here nor there for our purposes, where there was never any legal impediment to Judy marrying Douglas.
-Notably, but similarly irrelevant here, in Jenkins this court seemed to misdescribe the facts of Coates as a case in which Coates "had offered no evidence that he and [his paramour] 'had ever agreed, in words in the present tense, to be married.'"
-290 A.3d at 530 (quoting Coates, 622 A.2d at 26).
-Coates said the opposite: that Coates had introduced evidence of words of a present tense agreement to be married, though it was ineffectual because he was still married to another at the time, and he failed to adduce evidence of such an agreement "after his divorce," i.e., "after [his] divorce removed the initial impediment" to their marriage.
-622 A.2d at 26 & n.1.
+Notably, but similarly irrelevant here, in Jenkins this court seemed to misdescribe the facts of Coates as a case in which Coates "had offered no evidence that he and [his paramour] ‘had ever agreed, in words in the present tense, to be married.’ " 290 A.3d at 530 (quoting Coates, 622 A2d at 26).
+Coates said the opposite: that Coates had introduced evidence of words of a present tense agreement to be married, though it was ineffectual because he was still married to another at the time, and he failed to adduce evidence of such an agreement "after his divorce," i.e., "after [his] divorce removed the initial impediment" to their marriage 622 A.2d at 26 & n.1.

 In granting summary judgment for Douglas, the trial court seemed to fault Judy for failing to initially offer a verbatim account of their May 9 conversation, but she later cured any failing on that front.
-Prior to the court's grant of summary judgment Judy had simply described how Douglas, on May 9, "declared the parties to be common law married from henceforth," which the trial court opined fell short of specifying what Douglas "said to [her] that allegedly formed an express mutual agreement to be married."
-Perhaps the court was right about that as a descriptive matter-Judy had not purported to quote Douglas's exact words-but if that failure was a meaningful one, Judy remedied it in her motion for reconsideration.
-In that motion, she clarified that Douglas specifically said, verbatim and in quotation marks, "let's be common law married."
-The trial court ultimately considered that version of the conversation, and in denying Judy's motion for reconsideration, it still found this verbatim account wanting, describing it as "no . . . evidence of any kind that the Court was not already aware of."
+Prior to the court’s grant of summary judgment Judy had simply described how Douglas, on May 9, "declared the parties to be common law married from henceforth," which the trial court opined fell short of specifying what Douglas "said to [her] that allegedly formed an express mutual agreement to be married."
+Perhaps the court was right about that as a descriptive matter—Judy had not purported to quote Douglas’s exact words—but if that failure was a meaningful one, Judy remedied it in her motion for reconsideration.
+In that motion, she clarified that Douglas specifically said, verbatim and in quotation marks, "let’s be common law married."
+The trial court ultimately considered that version of the conversation, and in denying Judy’s motion for reconsideration, it still found this verbatim account wanting, describing it as "no … evidence of any kind that the Court was not already aware of."

 The trial court alternatively reasoned that, even if the May 9 conversation had taken place exactly as Judy had represented it, "the agreement was not mutual" because Douglas did not understand them to be married at the time.
-But Douglas's ad hoc representations of what he understood at the time of that purported May 9 conversation cannot be credited at face value, absent hearing his live testimony.
-It is not even clear if Douglas admits or denies that the May 9 conversation took place; he offers only the legally conclusory assertions that he and Judy "never formed a common-law marriage" because they "never cohabited following an express mutual agreement . . . to be permanent partners."
-One party's mere denial of an intent to be married cannot defeat, as a matter of law, the other party's evidence that they did so intend, nor can their legally conclusory assertions that there was no marriage.
-Douglas's assertions simply raise a credibility question that would need to be assessed at trial after hearing live testimony.
+But Douglas’s ad hoc representations of what he understood at the time of that purported May 9 conversation cannot be credited at face value, absent hearing his live testimony.
+It is not even clear if Douglas admits or denies that the May 9 conversation took place; he offers only the legally conclusory assertions that he and Judy "never formed a common-law marriage" because they "never cohabited following an express mutual agreement … to be permanent partners."
+One party’s mere denial of an intent to be married cannot defeat, as a matter of law, the other party’s evidence that they did so intend, nor can their legally conclusory assertions that there was no mar- riage.
+Douglas’s assertions simply raise a credibility question that would need to be assessed at trial after hearing live testimony.
 East is again instructive.
 In that case, recall that Paul denied ever declaring himself to be married to Margaret.
 536 A.2d at 1104.
 He flatly "denied making any such declaration," id., so like Douglas in this case, Paul perforce likewise denied making such a declaration with an intent to be presently married.
-Nonetheless, this court held that Paul's denials raised a question of credibility for the factfinder after hearing the respective parties' live testimony.
+Nonetheless, this court held that Paul’s denials raised a question of credibility for the factfinder after hearing the respective parties’ live testimony.
 East compels the same conclusion here.

 B. With the Same Commitment as Spouses in a Ceremonial Marriage

-Judy also presented evidence from which a factfinder could reasonably conclude that she and Douglas, per their May 9 conversation, intended "to be permanent partners with the same degree of commitment as the spouses in a ceremonial marriage."
+[12] Judy also presented evidence from which a factfinder could reasonably conclude that she and Douglas, per their May 9 conversation, intended "to be permanent partners with the same degree of commitment as the spouses in a ceremonial marriage."
 Gill, 206 A.3d at 875.
 That is not so high a bar.
-Even ceremonial marriages can be quite impetuous and ill-considered; for just $80 the Little White Wedding Chapel in Las Vegas offers drive-thru weddings in its "Tunnel of Love Ceremony." www.alittlewhitechapel.com/shop/packages/drive-thru-95-5; https://perma.cc/X8BP-676D.
+Even ceremonial marriages can be quite impetuous and ill-considered; for just $80 the Little White Wedding Chapel in Las Vegas offers drive-thru weddings in its "Tunnel of Love Ceremony." www.alittlewhitechapel.com/shop/packages/drive-thru-95-5;https://perma.cc/X8BP-676D.
 The conversation Judy describes, in the context of her years-long romantic relationship and cohabitation with Douglas, would permit a reasonable factfinder to conclude that the pair had the same degree of commitment as spouses in a ceremonial marriage.

 The trial court found to the contrary, stressing circumstantial evidence that belied such a commitment.
 For instance, the trial court stressed that Judy and Douglas kept separate bank accounts and generally lacked any serious "financial entanglement[s]."
 While that is surely some evidence that the parties did not have the requisite commitment, it is far from dispositive; it is not unusual for married couples to have separate bank accounts, especially when they are newly married.
 The trial court also opined that Judy "produced no credible evidence" that she in fact held herself out as Judy Cleary.

 But the trial court ignored circumstantial evidence supporting a finding that Judy and Douglas had longstanding entanglements and other features of a deeply committed couple.
 For example, Judy claims that the pair did have financial entanglements, in the form of a joint financial venture: Judo Investments LLC (with Judo serving as a portmanteau for Judy and Douglas).
-While it appears that Douglas set that company up as a sole proprietorship in his own name, Douglas had done that in secret, without Judy's knowledge, in her telling.
-Judy also registered the email address for that joint venture-with the handle "judocleary"-from which she corresponded with contractors, and which she continues to use.
-One of those contractors sent an email to that address in July 2019 which discussed "cases where there are two homeowners such as yourself and your husband Douglas Cleary."
-And Douglas himself, in another July 2019 email to the manager of a condo association in which he owned a property, wrote that "[i]n regards to Judy and the legal record of ownership, she has my full permission to communicate on my behalf....
-Judy has ownership interests that are our private business." (emphasis added).
+While it appears that Douglas set that company up as a sole proprietorship in his own name, Douglas had done that in secret, without Judy’s knowledge, in her telling.
+Judy also registered the email address for that joint venture— with the handle "judocleary"—from which she corresponded with contractors, and which she continues to use.
+One of those contractors sent an email to that address in July 2019 which discussed "cases where there are two homeowners such as yourself and your husband Douglas Cleary," And Douglas himself, in another July 2019 email to the manager of a condo association in which he owned a property, wrote that "[i]n regards to Judy and the legal record of ownership, she has my full permission to communicate on my behalf. … Judy has ownership interests that are our private business." (emphasis added).

-The trial court also did not account for the evidence that Judy and Douglas did in fact hold themselves out as married.
+[13] The trial court also did not account for the evidence that Judy and Douglas did in fact hold themselves out as married.
 Judy presented documentary evidence not only that she used the Cleary surname in the months after her purported marriage to Douglas, but that others likewise called her by that surname.
-Such evidence included the aforementioned email from the contractor, which was addressed to "Judy Cleary," an August 2019 home improvement estimate from the same contractor prepared for "Judy Cleary," and a letter from the condo board of their rental property mailed to "Douglas &Judy Cleary" and which opened by addressing "Mr. and Mrs. Cleary."
-And regardless of this evidence, Judy's own proffered testimony that she went by Cleary and held herself out as Douglas's wife could not be so easily brushed aside.
+Such evidence included the aforementioned email from the contractor, which was addressed to "Judy Cleary," an August 2019 home improvement estimate from the same contractor prepared for "Judy Cleary," and a letter from the condo board of their rental property mailed to "Douglas & Judy Cleary" and which opened by addressing "Mr. and Mrs. Cleary."
+And regardless of this evidence, Judy’s own proffered testimony that she went by Cleary and held herself out as Douglas’s wife could not be so easily brushed aside.
 "At the summary judgment stage, the trial court does not make credibility determinations or weigh the evidence."
 Katz, 285 A.3d at 1301.

 And as we have already stressed, "the best evidence" of whether the parties had the requisite commitment to form a common law marriage "is the testimony of the parties" themselves.
-East, 536 A.2d at 1006 n.2 (internal quotation marks omitted).
-This was effectively a swearing contest between Judy and Douglas, and East instructs trial courts to look to the parties' testimony first and foremost.
+East, 536 A.2d at 1106 n.2 (internal quotation marks omitted).
+This was effectively a swearing contest between Judy and Douglas, and East instructs trial courts to look to the parties’ testimony first and foremost.
 Id.
-Judy sufficiently previewed testimony for the court that she and Douglas had the requisite commitment to be married at the time of their May 9 conversation; Douglas's bare denials cannot defeat the evidence in Judy's favor on summary judgment.
+Judy sufficiently previewed testimony for the court that she and Douglas had the requisite commitment to be married at the time of their May 9 conversation; Douglas’s bare denials cannot defeat the evidence in Judy’s favor on summary judgment.
 Judy indicated that she would testify that she and Douglas had been discussing getting married for an extended period of time.
 She claimed Douglas then, post-engagement, overheard her talking to her aunt and saying she was thinking of leaving him, and that the two then discussed "ending their engagement and breaking up" across the rest of the day, with Douglas eventually proposing to marry her right then "to convince her not to break up" with him.
 If a factfinder had credited her testimony after hearing Judy and Douglas testify under oath, a reasonable factfinder could conclude that they in fact had the requisite commitment to be married.

 C. Cohabitation After the Agreement to Marry